 Brazil's colourful diversity and abundance seem to embody everything that is best in South America.
 Brazil is home to magnificent cities, exquisite waterfalls, lush rainforests, thousands of miles of pristine white sand beaches and the Amazon flows through its heart!
-Whether you want to travel in Brazil, try your hand at capoeira, see Carnival, do more than just sunbathing or experience the highlights of the country - we have some incredible experiences and holidays to ignite your wanderlust.
+Whether you want to travel in Brazil, go backpacking, try your hand at capoeira, see Carnival or experience the highlights of the country - we have some incredible experiences and holidays to ignite your wanderlust.
 View our Brazil travel guide today.

 Find activities, experiences, travel packages, budget backpacking ideas, eco & adventure travel in Brazil.

 Brazilian cities are connected to a number of worldwide airports and most international flights arrive into Sao Paulo or Rio de Janeiro.
 You can also cross the border by land from countries like Argentina or there are also cruises and boat trips which stop off at ports in the country.
 Most Nationalities do not need to apply for a tourist visa in advance of arrival and you can stay for up to 90 days.

 Brazil has a warm climate almost all year round, even in winter - July to September, the temperature is usually around 10-20 degrees.
 During summer - December to January you can expect the temperature to be well in the 30's.
 The North of the country is a lot warmer than the South and the weather can be unpredictable in places like Sao Paulo.
 There is no best time to visit this country, every month offers a different experience

 Geographically speaking, Brazil is a huge country and culturally has extremes of diversity.
 You will find delightful regional differences in culture, from the Amazon in the north to the famous southern cities of Rio and Sao Paulo.
 North-East Brazil is well worth a visit too.
 If you would like to travel in Brazil here is some advice for the best things to see and do...